-where ρtref and DN are row vectors of the N values inside the sliding window and 1 is a row vector of ones of length N. The parameters can then be estimated as follows:
+where ρtref and DN are column vectors of the N values inside the sliding window and 1 is a column vector of ones of length N. ρtref is obtained from the reference image and DN from the uncalibrated aerial image(s).
+The parameters can then be estimated as follows: